Inbora-AI/.github/README.md

 * All our projects are licensed under the MIT License.
 See the LICENSE file in each repository for more details.

 # 📬 Contact
-* For any questions or support, feel free to open an issue on the respective repository or contact us directly at contact@inborastudio.com.
-(Replace with actual email)
+* For any questions or support, feel free to open an issue on the respective repository or contact us directly at Drchamyoung@gmail.com, Studio.inbora@gmail.com

 Thank you for being a part of Inbora Studio!
 Together, we can push the boundaries of AI development and make a positive impact on the world.